Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 The 7 Sacred Pools ocean lookout during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

-But don’t worry… I get closer.
-Much closer.
+Time to get a little closer.
 I just thought this was a pretty view.
+You can see two waterfalls from here.

 And then…